-Western Illinois University offers guaranteed tuition, fees, as well as room and board rates for graduate students.
-Students eligible for the graduate cost guarantee must meet the following:
+Western Illinois University offers guaranteed tuition, fees, and room and board rates for graduate students.
+Students eligible for the graduate cost guarantee must meet the following criteria:

 Macomb Campus Fees